(Go back to main Profiles page.)

 A comparison with sRGB, a monitor space, showing how and how much the actual incidence of colors in the world (as captured by digital camera systems) differs from the range of colors that happens to be displayable on a monitor.

 DCam 2, DCam 3 and DCam 4, Lab Projection

 The Lab projection is a closer approximation of human perception.
 Note how the spaces are constrained by the square boundaries of Lab.

-Compare this with the Lab projection of the same.
+Compare this with the Lab projection of the same, below.
 Note that neither one shows the progression accurately.
 Lab would do so much better if it didn't truncate the most brilliant colors where they hit the square walls of the Lab space.
-The progression of the five spaces is more regular than it seems despite being deliberately distorted as appropriate for several reasons.
+The progression of the five spaces is more regular than it seems despite being deliberately distorted as was appropriate for several reasons.
 As a group, these spaces respect the ranges of important, real-world colors, including subject and printer colors both (but not transparency colors), better (more efficiently) than any spaces I know.